tristanbettany/WebDevStack/README.md

 ```

 Dont forget to also export the new `ssl.cer` file from the browser after doing that and re-import it to `Trusted Root Certification Authorities`

+## Control Application

+Theres also a windows application to control the stack without having to run cli commands.
+This can be used by opening the solution in Visual Studio, and changing from debug to release, then building.
+You should then be able to use the executable from the release folder inside the solution directory.